 Vision: EMM’s vision for South Asia is to continue to expand our incarnational witness in the region.
 We want to focus our efforts on reaching more deeply into the unreached communities in this region, and believe EMM workers have a special role to play in reaching the Muslim communities of India and beyond.
-We desire to engage in Muslim-focused ministry through sending new workers to pioneer with others in discipleship-making movements and through missional prayer.
+We desire to engage in Muslim-focused ministry by sending new workers to pioneer with others in discipleship-making movements and through missional prayer.
 We continue to engage deeply and intentionally with the national church (primarily Hindu-background believers) to cast vision and equip them in new ways with models for praying for and engaging with their Muslim neighbors.

 We also have a special interest in maintaining historical EMM church partnerships in the region.
 We want to continue to learn from their experiences of incredible growth and their commitment to an incredible God-sized vision for church planting within India and beyond over the next several years, while also faithfully sharing with them some of the experience and vision God has given our workers for authentic and incarnational Muslim engagement.
 One exciting thing that is part of the DNA of both EMM and our church partners in the region is an emphasis on discipleship training/missional internship opportunities, especially as formational experiences for young people.
 This is a vision shared by many of our workers in the region, and we are excited to see how God will use this vision over the next several years to continue to equip and disciple both North American and South Asian young people, catalyzing further work among the unreached peoples of the world.